How Does Kapow Primary Approach Knowledge And Vocabulary?

 The term ‘knowledge-rich’ was introduced by Eric Donald Hirsch, an American educational theorist, and was originally intended to explain the way in which schools could create a knowledge base to enable students in a class to build their learning from the same starting point.
 Hirsch called this ‘communal knowledge’.
 In real terms, this could mean planning for all learners, being aware of gaps in learning and taking action to fill them, as well as making the most of an individual school’s existing cultural capital.

 A ‘knowledge-rich’ curriculum has of late become synonymous with the idea that schools must make choices about what to prioritise in the curriculum, and have clear reasons for these choices.
-In many schools, and here at Kapow Primary, the creation of ‘knowledge organisers’ have made these knowledge choices explicit.
-This helps teachers feel confident of the key concepts a unit will deliver and enables professional decisions about how planning can be adapted where necessary.
+In many schools, and here at Kapow Primary, the creation of knowledge organisers has made these knowledge choices explicit.
+This helps teachers feel confident about the key concepts a unit will deliver and enables professional decisions about how planning can be adapted where necessary.

 Knowledge organisers are visual summaries of the key facts and vocabulary for each unit within a subject.
 Because our knowledge organisers are written to be child-friendly, they can be used as a tool during the process of spaced learning and retrieval practice.
 They can be used: